Salable/node-sdk/docs/versioned_docs/version-3.2.0/usage/update.md

 _Type:_ `string`

-License `uuid` of the license you wish to update
+The `uuid` of the License to update the usage on

 ##### featureVariableName (_required_)